History

 AND RELIGION

-By the first century AD, wine was being exported from
+By the first century AD, wine was being exported in barrels from

 the Empire (Italy) to Spain, Germany, England and Gaul (France).
 It